Accenture/mercury/guides/CHAPTER-9.md

 ### Perform a sequential non-blocking fork-n-join call to multiple functions

-You can make a sequential non-blocking fork-n-join call from one function to another using the FastRPC API like this:
+You can make a sequential non-blocking fork-n-join call using the FastRPC API like this:

 ```kotlin
 val fastRPC = FastRPC(headers)